Why traditional VMS platforms hit a 500-camera ceiling and how a purpose-built architecture enables 5,000+ streams per node.

 There is no cloud processing, no data uploaded to external servers, and no dependency on internet connectivity.
 The entire system, including the streaming engine, AI-powered analytics, the Radha AI Copilot powered by a purpose-built language model via a proprietary on-premise AI runtime, the database, and the web interface, operates entirely on-premise, even in air-gapped environments.

-Transitioning from a legacy video management system does not necessitate replacing your existing camera infrastructure.
-Visylix is designed for seamless integration, connecting to any ONVIF-compatible camera and supporting all major streaming protocols.
-A typical migration involves three steps: Discovery, where Visylix automatically discovers all cameras on your network using the ONVIF protocol.
-Connection, where each camera's RTSP stream is connected to Visylix while your existing cameras, NVRs, and network infrastructure remain operational.
-And Parallel Operation, where you run Visylix alongside your existing VMS during a transition period.
+Migrating off a legacy VMS does not mean replacing your cameras.
+Visylix connects to any ONVIF-compatible camera and supports every major streaming protocol.
+A typical migration runs in three steps.
+First, Discovery: Visylix auto-detects every camera on the network via ONVIF.
+Second, Connection: each camera's RTSP stream is added to Visylix while existing cameras, NVRs, and network gear keep running.
+Third, Parallel Operation: Visylix runs alongside the old VMS during a transition period so nothing is rushed.

 This phased approach ensures minimal disruption, with most deployments completing migration within a single week.